gb160/gb160.github.io/installation_unsigned.md

 ### To install on a jailbroken device

-**Make sure you have installed the package 'appsync unified' from Cydia**
+**Make sure you have installed the package 'appsync unified' via Cydia from the official repo (https://cydia.akemi.ai)**

 * Tap on the icon below to begin installation, agree to the installation prompt, then return to your homescreen and observe the installation progress.
+* Note: Installation can take a couple of minues as the app is quite large, so be patient.
+The app icon will turn from black to light grey when installation is complete.

 <a href="itms-services://?action=download-manifest&url=https://dl.dropbox.com/s/5tnhe1w2jxvk9kt/app.plist" class="install"><img src="https://www3.djicdn.com/cms_uploads/download/app/icon/6/4bc58407c5cae24285672f8343882b39.png" height="100" alt="install"></a>